mengjiemin/EE551-Project/README.md

 # EE551-Project
-This is for EE551 class in Spring2019
+This is for EE551 project in Spring2019